zkSync-Community-Hub/tutorials/README.md

 - Create a new branch and [add your tutorial following the guidelines](#tutorial-guidelines).
 - Make sure [your tutorial follows the requirements](#tutorial-requirements)
 - Create a pull request.

+## Linting, Formatting, and Spell Check

+Before submitting your tutorial, ensure that your content adheres to the repository's standards by running the following checks:

+- Formatting with Prettier: `yarn lint:fmt`
+- Spell Check: `yarn lint:spell` - If lint:spell doesn't recognize a word, and you’re sure that it’s correct, consider adding it to cspell-zksync.txt.
+- Linting: `yarn lint:mdl`